Pantagrueliste/starter-hugo-academic/content/post/bibliography/index.md

 ## Limitations
 GPT-3 is not perfect, however, and always needs to be supervised.
 One of its known limitations is [hallucination](https://arxiv.org/abs/2005.00661), as it sometimes invent things and makes some improbable assumptions.

-In my experiment, GPT-3's bouts of incoherence were manifest when it spontaneously changed, for example, an author's patronym from "Ruscelli" to "Ruscello."
+In my experiment, GPT-3's bouts of incoherence were manifest when it spontaneously changed an author's patronym from "Ruscelli" to "Ruscello."
 This is technically not a mistake, since early modern Italian patronyms could be used in the plural or singular indistinctly.
 However, today's convention is that if a patronym is in plural or singular, you should keep it as it is.
 Today, nobody would call Machiavelli Machiavello, just as we are expected to use the name Rossello instead of Rosselli.
 Has GPT-3 ignored this convention, because of a lack of chronological consciousness?
 Or is it because GPT-3 made an assumption on the grounds of neighboring patronyms, which in this part of the bibliography all happen to be inflected in singular (Bariletto, Cesano, Rossello)?
 Who knows.

 ```Bibtex